 Well.
 Why didn’t anyone ever tell me mussels are insanely cheap?? $3.99 for 2 pounds??
 I didn’t believe the price tag and asked the guy a the fish counter to verify about 80 times.
 I’m pretty sure he thought I was an idiot.
 And I was.
 But I’m not anymore.
-And even though I now KNOW mussels are incredibly easy to cook and certainly don’t necessitate a slow cooker, I made them in my Ninja for my first time.
+So, I made mussels for my first time ever.
 And they were amazing.
 And now I want to have mussels every single night.
 And I can totally afford to.
 No, I’m still not over how cheap they are.
 Life is beautiful.

-Put olive oil in pot over medium heat (I put it in my Ninja pot set to high).
-Once oil is hot, add onion, fennel, and a pinch of salt.
+Once your fennel and onion are chopped, you’re ready to go.
+Put olive oil in pot over medium heat.
+Once oil is hot, add onion, fennel, and salt.

 Cook uncovered for about 10 minutes, until onions and fennel are tender and jus starting to brown.
 Then stir in minced garlic and cook for another minute.

 Now stir in the wine, vegetable broth, and red hot pepper flakes.